nathanc-analytics/warehouse-safety-analysis/README.md

 ![Management Support](charts/management_support.png)

-The positive trendline indicates that lower levels of management support are associated with higher workplace injury risk.
+The positive trendline suggests that lower levels of management support are associated with increased workplace injury risk.

 ---